Support Damage Prevention Legislation

 Provincial damage prevention legislation has been tabled in the Alberta Legislature and been referred to committee.
 The legislation proposes developing recommendations for future legislation.
 In the next few months, the committee will consult stakeholders on the bill before it is brought back to the Alberta Legislature in March, 2019.

-It is now more important than ever to demonstrate the dedication and support of our damage prevention and ground disturbance community.
-We need organizations like yours to submit a signed letter of support in favour of provincial damage prevention legislation in Alberta.
+It is now more important than ever to demonstrate the dedication and support of Alberta's damage prevention and ground disturbance community.

 Your voice matters.
 Your support will move Bill 211 forward.